Celarye/paperback-themes/README.md

 *These rules are to increase efficiency and quality of the themes.*

-*Also make sure to not make any themes someone else got planned already (check the README for that and let Celarye know which ones you are planning on making trough a Discord DM so he can add it to the README as well).*
+*Also make sure to not make any themes someone else got planned already (check with Celarye trough a Discord DM for that and let him know which ones you are planning on making so he can prevent duplicates from being made).*

 ---